mindspore-ai/docs/docs/mindformers/docs/source_en/guide/inference.md

 1. The configuration of model_parallel and the number of cards used need to be consistent.
 The following use case is 4-card inference, and model_parallel needs to be set to 4;
 2. The current version of multi-card inference does not support data parallelism. data_parallel needs to be set to 1.

-When using full weight inference, it is necessary to enable the online splitting mode to load the weights.
-Refer to the following command:
+After completing the modification according to the [Configuration Modification](#configuration-modification) section, execute the following command to start the multi-card inference task:

 ```shell
 bash scripts/msrun_launcher.sh "run_mindformer.py \